-Speaking of efficacy, the fabric technology that Draper uses (Celliant) is FDA determined as a medical device.
-They have 4 published clinical studies currently with a 5th in the works.
+Speaking of efficacy, the fabric technology used by Draper has 4 published clinical studies currently, with a 5th in the works.
 I don’t pretended to know the ins and outs of all the research, but I do have a bio degree that I hope gave me at least a little bit of foundation when it comes to some of this science stuff.
 I read over the studies and they really do look pretty convincing.
 Three of those studies focused on measuring the increase in trans-cutaneous oxygen levels, which has been shown to increase performance and improve muscle recovery.
 All three studies confirmed a measurable increase in oxygen levels.

 - Increase Energy – This energy penetrates the muscle and tissue to promote a temporary increase in local blood flow

 - Better Endurance

 - Faster/Quicker Recovery

 - Improve/Increase Strength